 The Texas Board of Nursing (BON) is the government agency that has jurisdiction to hear and decide administrative cases involving RNs in Texas.
 It is also the agency that is responsible for overseeing the practice of professional nursing all over the state of Texas.
 Any RN who is guilty of violating state laws and issuances from the Texas Board of Nursing (BON) may be subjected to penalties or fines.
 As a matter of fact, the RN license can even be suspended or revoked.
 In these times of problems, a nurse attorney is a reliable help for your case.

-Additionally, the RN failed to completely and accurately document in the resident’s medical record and incident reports regarding the medication that was administered to the resident.
+Additionally, the RN failed to completely and accurately document the resident’s medical record and incident reports regarding the medication that was administered to the resident.
 Subsequently, the patient remained somnolent for over 24 hours, requiring Narcan administration and transfer to the hospital.

-The RN states that she spoke with the nurse practitioner and reported the error, and was then told to observe the resident and check vital signs frequently.
+The RN stated that she spoke with the nurse practitioner and reported the error, and was then told to observe the resident and check vital signs frequently.
 She states that when she returned for her shift the next day, she was told that the resident had received Narcan during the day and was stable.

-The RN adds that when the resident’s family arrived, they asked that the resident be transferred to the hospital.
+The RN added that when the resident’s family arrived, they asked that the resident be transferred to the hospital.
 Regarding the documentation, she states that after the resident was transferred to the hospital, the Director of Nursing (DON) had her come to her office to assist her with the data incident regarding the error.

 However, the Texas Board of Nursing finds that her conduct violates the Texas Occupations Code.
 As a result, her license was disciplined and suspended.